Save Time and Money! | |

 NOTE: For cats and dogs traveling from Hawaii to New Zealand, New Zealand confirmed they will accept the official seals being placed on the crates by a USDA Accredited Veterinarian.

-Airlines may have separate and additional requirements.
-Check with your airline to determine what requirements they may have, if any.
+Airlines and shipping lines have their own policies and requirements for transporting pets.
+Check with your airline or shipping representative to determine what requirements they may have.